Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

-The precuts we use are: \begin{itemize} \item{{\it Veto events with $m_{\mu \mu} \in 91 \pm 10\gev$}.
+The precuts we use are:\footnote{While several analyses of LHC data (e.g.~\cite{ATLAS:2022hbt,CMS:2018amb,ATLAS:2021kqb}) have utilized a similar window cut on the invariant mass of the dilepton system around the mass of the $Z$-boson prior to implementing a BDT analysis, a more comprehensive investigation of precuts in such analyses has not been explored in previous studies.} \begin{itemize} \item{{\it Veto events with $M_{\mu \mu} \in 91 \pm 10\gev$}.
 This cut dramatically reduces the $WZj$, $ZZj$ and $\mu^+ \mu^- j$ backgrounds by removing events in which the $\mu^+ \mu^-$ pair arise from $Z$-decay.} \item{{\it Require ${\rm MET} > 110~\gev$}.
 This cut reduces backgrounds, such as $\mu^+ \mu^- j$, in which MET arises from jet mismeasurement.} In addition, this cut also serves the dual purpose of acting as a trigger~\cite{ATLAS:2018trigger}. \item{{\it Require $\cos \theta*_{\mu \mu} < 0.5$}.
 This cut is effective in reducing the $WWj$ background, because it preferentially selects events in which the parent of the muon is spin-0, rather than spin 1.} \end{itemize} The cross sections for signal and background events which pass these precuts are given in the right column of Table~\ref{tab:xsec}.
 After these precuts, the data is better suited for delivery to the BDT for training on the discrimination of signal from background, and better outcomes are achieved.
 In particular, the maximal signal-to-background ratio is approximately doubled using this approach, and the window for optimization of the classification score is significantly broadened, implying improved stability of the result.